 He-Man and the Masters of the Universe

-It’s no understatement in saying that He-Man and the Masters of the Universe had a huge influence on little boys across America in the 1980’s.
+It’s no understatement in saying that He-Man and the Masters of the Universe had a huge influence on little boys across America in the 1980s.
 But why?
-Probably because he was just some doofus most of the time with a cowardly pet to boot, but just by pulling out a sword and screaming, “I HAVE THE POWEEEER!” lightning shot all over the damn place and he became He-Man, muscly dude who was there to chew bubblegum and kick ass, and he’s all out of bubble-gum.
-Oh, and his cowardly talking(?) big cat into a ferocious armored warrior.
+Probably because he was just some doofus most of the time with a cowardly pet, but just by pulling out a sword and screaming, “I HAVE THE POWEEEER!” lightning shot all over the damn place and he became He-Man, muscly dude who was there to chew bubblegum and kick ass, and he’s all out of bubble-gum.
+Oh, and his cowardly talking(?) big cat turned into a ferocious armored warrior tiger.

-But there was a lot of other cool stuff little boys liked: he had his own posse that was in on his secret that would have his back, and his enemies were a bunch of crazy creatures that he beat every time, and they lived in a demented medieval world that also had futuristic weapons and flying vehicles.
+But there was a lot of other cool stuff that appealed to little boys.
+He had his own posse that was in on his secret that would have his back, and his enemies were a bunch of crazy creatures that he beat every time, and they lived in a demented medieval world that also had futuristic weapons and flying vehicles.

-And the art style was similarly awesome, to the point where now-artists emulate it to capture the nostalgic feel of He-Man’s animation.
-The show pretty much holds up–I mean, it’s pretty simple but for nostalgic purposes it really hits the spot.
+And the art style was similarly awesome, to the point where contemporary artists emulate it to capture its nostalgia and vintage appeal.
+The show pretty much holds up–I mean, it’s simple, but for nostalgic purposes it really hits the spot.
 Sometimes I’ll throw on an episode with the sound off and just have it running in the background for atmosphere and because I enjoy the visuals so much.
-For the 80’s, it’s pretty darn rad indeed.
+For the 80s, it was pretty darn rad indeed.

 G.I.
 Joe: A Real American Hero

-I’m hitting the “big three” in terms of mid-80s shows little boys watched right up front because they are some of the most recognizable properties on this list.
+I’m hitting the “big three” in terms of mid-80s shows little boys watched right up top because they are some of the most recognizable properties on this list.
 What to say about G.I.
 Joe: A Real American Hero?
-Great classic animation, the recognizable hallmarks of its formula (including never actually killing the enemy [unless they’re cyborgs], reused animation cycles, and a lot of action sequences that don’t really affect a permanent solution), and its animation style are synonymous with 80’s cartoons in a lot of people’s memories.
+Great classic animation, the recognizable hallmarks of its formula (including never actually killing the enemy [unless they’re cyborgs], reused animation cycles, and a lot of action sequences that don’t really affect a permanent solution), and its animation style are synonymous with 80s cartoons.